Chalk home page

 Now, let’s set up the Chalk features you’d like to materialize upon stream message ingestion.

-from chalk import features, Features
+from chalk.features import features, Features

 @features(max_staleness="1d", etl_offline_to_online=True)